Park Chung Hee: Rise to power

-Presidency (1962–1979)
+Presidency (1963–1979)

 Foreign policy

-In June 1965 Park signed a treaty normalizing relations with Japan, which included payment of reparations and the making of soft-loans from Japan, and led to increased trade and investment between South Korea and Japan.
-In July 1966 South Korea and the United States signed a Status of Forces Agreement establishing a more equal relationship between the two countries.
+In June 1965, Park signed a treaty normalizing relations with Japan, which included payment of reparations and the making of soft-loans from Japan, and led to increased trade and investment between South Korea and Japan.
+In July 1966, South Korea and the United States signed a Status of Forces Agreement, establishing a more equal relationship between the two countries.
 With its growing economic strength and the security guarantee of the United States, the threat of a conventional invasion from North Korea seemed increasingly remote.
-Following the escalation of the Vietnam War with the deployment of ground combat troops in March 1965, South Korea sent the Capital Division and the 2nd Marine Brigade to South Vietnam in September 1965, followed by the White Horse Division in September 1966.
-Throughout the 1960s, Park made speeches in which he blamed the Anglo-Japanese Alliance and the British for Japan's takeover of Korea.
+Despite the South Korean government's heavy reliance on American support, Park made an effort to not fully attach his foreign policy agendas to their US counterpart.
+However, following the escalation of the Vietnam War with the US deploying ground combat troops in March 1965, South Korea sent the Capital Division and the 2nd Marine Brigade to South Vietnam in September 1965, followed by the White Horse Division in September 1966.

 Vietnam War

 At the request of the United States, Park sent approximately 320,000 South Korean troops to fight alongside the United States and South Vietnam during the Vietnam War; a commitment second only to that of the United States.
 The stated reasons for this were to help maintain good relations with the United States, prevent the further advance of communism in East Asia and to enhance the Republic's international standing.
 In January 1965, on the day when a bill mandating a major deployment passed the National Assembly (with 106 votes for and 11 against), Park announced that it was "time for South Korea to wean itself from a passive position of receiving help or suffering intervention, and to assume a proactive role of taking responsibility on major international issues."
 South Korean soldiers were not able to ultimately defeat the Viet Cong, even though South Korea was quite successful.
-They also gained a reputation for brutality towards civilians.
+They also gained a reputation for brutality towards civilians and were accused of numerous "My Lai-style" massacres.

 Although primarily to strengthen the military alliance with the United States, there were also financial incentives for South Korea's participation in the war.
 South Korean military personnel were paid by the United States federal government and their salaries were remitted directly to the South Korean government.
 Park was eager to send South Korean troops to Vietnam and vigorously campaigned to extend the war.
 In return for troop commitments, South Korea received tens of billions of dollars in grants, loans, subsidies, technology transfers, and preferential markets, all provided by the Johnson and Nixon administrations.